donaldziff/w209/README.md

 For your local machine:
 - Create a virtual environment with python >=3.7
 - Install Dependencies:
-  - With PIP: `pip install -r requirement.txt`
+  - With PIP: `pip install -r requirements.txt`
   - With Anaconda: `conda install --file requirements.txt`

 - Run the web app with